 Patrick offered to do a first dive with me in our pool.
 He would show me some of the exercises and how to put the equipment together.
 After two hours in the pool and a lot of patience on his side, I managed to overcome the fear of filling my mask with water and losing the regulator.
 I felt ready for the real dive.

-Diving in the cenote
+Diving in a cenote in Tulum

 After studying the book on how to become an open water diver, my dive instructor Michele took me on four dives over the course of two days.